Lincoln Tomb

-The Lincoln Tomb is the final resting place of Abraham Lincoln, the 16th President of the United States; his wife Mary Todd Lincoln; and three of their four sons: Edward, William, and Thomas.
+The Lincoln Tomb is the final resting place of Abraham Lincoln, the 16th president of the United States; his wife Mary Todd Lincoln; and three of their four sons: Edward, William, and Thomas.
 It is located in Oak Ridge Cemetery in Springfield, Illinois.
-It is constructed of granite and has a large, single-story rectangular base surmounted by an obelisk, with a semicircular receiving room entranceway on one end and a semicircular crypt or burial-room opposite.

-Four flights of balustraded stairs lead to a level terrace.
-The balustrade extends around the terrace to form a parapet, and there are several statues located at the base of the obelisk.
+Constructed of granite, the tomb has a tall, story-and-a-half base in trapezoidal form, surmounted by an obelisk, with a semicircular receiving room entranceway on one end and a semicircular crypt or burial room opposite.
+On the exterior, four flights of balustraded stairs lead to a level terrace.
+The balustrade extends around the terrace to form a parapet, and there are several bronze statues, reliefs, and stone carvings located at the base of the obelisk.
 The obelisk rises 117 feet (36m) high.

-A bronze recasting of Gutzon Borglum's head of Lincoln stands on a pedestal in front of the entrance way; the original head of Lincoln is in the U.S. Capitol.
-Inside the ground level entrance is a rotunda with connecting hallways to the burial room.
-Marble is used throughout the interior, and several specially cast statues of Lincoln are displayed.
-A stained glass window and flags adorn the crypt, which is centered around a red marble monument.
+A bronze recasting of Gutzon Borglum's head of Lincoln stands on a pedestal in front of the entrance way; Borglum's original marble bust is in the U.S. Capitol.
+Inside the tomb's ground level entrance is a rotunda with connecting hallways to the burial room.
+Marble is used throughout the interior, and several well-known, specially cast bronze statues of Lincoln are displayed in the entrance room and hallways.
+A stained glass window and flags adorn the crypt, which is centered around an inscribed red marble monument.

 At the close of the ceremonies and events marking Lincoln's death, his body was placed in a nearby receiving tomb and later in the state tomb.
 The mausoleum is owned and administered by the State of Illinois as Lincoln Tomb State Historic Site.
 It was designated one of the first National Historic Landmarks in 1960, and thus became one of the first sites listed on the National Register of Historic Places in 1966, when that designation was created.

 History

-On April 15, 1865, the day after President Lincoln died, a group of Springfield citizens formed the National Lincoln Monument Association and spearheaded a drive for funds to construct a memorial or tomb.
+On April 16, 1865, two days after President Abraham Lincoln was assassinated, a group of Springfield citizens formed the National Lincoln Monument Association and spearheaded a drive for funds to construct a memorial or tomb.
 Upon arrival of the funeral train on May 3, Lincoln lay in state in the Illinois State Capitol for one night.
 After funeral and burial services the next day, his coffin was placed in a receiving vault at Oak Ridge Cemetery, the site Mrs. Lincoln requested for burial.
 In December, her husband's remains were removed to a temporary vault not far from the proposed memorial site.
-The location of the temporary vault is today marked with a small granite marker on the hill behind the current tomb.
 In 1871, three years after laborers had begun constructing the tomb, the body of Lincoln and those of the three youngest of his sons were placed in crypts in the unfinished structure.